cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 most useful future extensions are likely:

 - additional ``threshold_min_value`` reducers.
 As of Friday, July 31, 2026,
-  wet-day style support is now split by reducer after Kraken validation:
+  wet-day style support is now split by reducer after exact real-data
+  validation:

   ``count_occurrences`` and ``average`` stay on the exact tiled bootstrap path, while ``sum`` and ``fraction_of_total`` are field-identical on the optimized